 The South Hill area is the newest residential area of Umatilla.
 Located roughly along the top of the plateau above Umatilla, its development pattern is typical of more recent subdivisions, with large lots and long blocks that feed onto one major street, Powerline Road.
-Newer streets have sidewalks.
-There are no commercial services or schools currently available within the South Hill area, although an elementary school and park are planned for the near future and some areas are zoned for neighborhood commercial.
+Newer streets mercial.